Inquire

 4) Submit an Admissions Application

-If your child is applying for the Elementary Program, we also request that you send a teacher recommendation and Records Release form to your child’s current school.
+If your child is applying for the Elementary Program, we also request that you send a teacher recommendation form and Records Release form to your child’s current school.
 The teacher recommendation form is from the Association of Independent Schools of New England (AISNE), one of our accrediting bodies.
-There is one for students currently in grades K-1 and another for students grades 2-5.
+There is one for students currently in Kindergarten and another for students in first grade and above.
 Please provide a copy to your child’s teacher.
-They will return it directly to Summit via email or snail mail.
+They can return it directly to Summit via email (office@summitmontessori.org), fax (508-872-3314), or by mail (283 Pleasant St. Framingham, MA 01701).

 The Records Release Form allows your child’s current school to send us their records.
 Please print and complete the form with a signature and submit it to the main office at your child’s school.
 The records will be sent directly to Summit.